 Tumbleweeds is still edited and published by Claudette Sutton, who still believes that children are not just our future but a precious and vital part of the present.
 Our goal is still to produce a publication that support families, schools and communities in which children grow and thrive.

 And the little boy who motivated it?
-Now a junior analyst at Avalon Trust here in Santa Fe, after years of international travel, and still the light of his parents’ lives.
+Now a financial analyst living here in Santa Fe, after years of international travel, and still the light of his parents’ lives.